mthorning/matt-thorning.dev/src/pages/2019-01-24-bash-tips/index.md

 `lsof` | Lists open files.
 Use with `-i :80` to find process listening on a port (port 80 here).
 `netstat -plt` | Lists network processes, showing port numbers with programme name and PID.
 Useful if there is a process already listening on a port which you want to use.
 `ctrl-r` | Reverse history search. `Ctrl-r` next item, `ctrl-j` to copy or `enter` to run.
+`ln -s target_path link_path` | Creates a symbolic link from the target path to the link path.

 ### Variables
 ```